The Journey Begins

 All I all a good day.
 Tough but good.
 We are really starting to form as a team and today had some elements of Performing for the first time.
 Roles have been defines and a routine has been established.
 When we roll into camp things just happen and we are getting pretty smooth about it.
 There was some Storming as people hit the wall physically, but this gave way to good food, a warm tent, and good company.
 I am happy with where we are as a team.
 We have defined a culture vision and are now making it a reality.
 This flows very well from our Deliberate Success Model which I use with the corporate teams I help develop and coach.

 Day 9 Out of the Pan and Into the Fire

 We entered a small valley and started to climb.
 The snow was good, the snow was bad, it was normal.
-You learn to identify the better ice and snow by appearance, and move back and forth looking for the best surface to slide your sled across.
+You learn to identify the better ice and snow by appearance and move back and forth looking for the best surface to slide your sledge across.

 Up and up we went.
-Hour after grueling hour.
-We also gained protection from the wind in the valley and as the sun beat down on us the temperature seemed to sky rocket.
-Soon most people were down to one layer and were still sweating under the load of pulling sleds upward and upward still.
+Hour after gruelling hour.
+We also gained protection from the wind in the valley and as the sun beat down on us the temperature seemed to skyrocket.
+Soon most people were down to one layer and were still sweating under a load of pulling sledges upward and upward still.
 The intensity of the sun and the immobilizing heat reminded me of toiling up the western cwm on Mount Everest moving from camp 1 to camp 2.
 Beautiful, absolutely, exhausting and humbling, 100%.

 As the day wore on my speed slowed and the steeper uphill sections became a mental game of survival and determination.
 Nobody was going to let this uphill grind beat them.
 After six hours of upward ascent, and 8 hours of pulling,